LitPreet/CONSTRUCTORS/simple constructor/README.md

 Constructor does not have a return value, hence they do not have a return type.

-The prototype of Constructors is as follows:
+The Prototype of Constructors is as follows:

 <class-name> (list-of-parameters);